Miguel Vargas Player Props: Dodgers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is seventh in the league with a collective 9.2 strikeouts per nine innings.
+- The Yankees pitching staff is ninth in MLB with a collective 9.1 strikeouts per nine innings.

-- The Yankees' 3.64 team ERA ranks third across all MLB pitching staffs.
+- The Yankees have a 3.72 team ERA that ranks seventh among all MLB pitching staffs.

-- The Yankees rank 13th in baseball in home runs allowed (61 total, 1.1 per game).
+- The Yankees rank 15th in baseball in home runs given up (65 total, 1.1 per game).

-- Severino (0-0) gets the start for the Yankees, his third of the season.
+- The Yankees will send Cole (6-0) to the mound to make his 13th start of the season.
+He is 6-0 with a 2.93 ERA and 79 strikeouts through 73 2/3 innings pitched.

-- His last appearance was on Saturday against the San Diego Padres, when the right-hander tossed 6 2/3 innings, surrendering one earned run while giving up only one hit.
+- His last appearance came on Sunday against the San Diego Padres, when the right-hander tossed six innings, surrendering five earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.